sfwem/meshmap/README.md

 (or equiv)
 - **PHP5+**
 - **mysqli PHP extension**
+- **mysqlnd PHP extension**
 - **openssl PHP extension**
+(you may only need mysqlnd, it should be safe to enable both)
-(One or both of these extensions may need to be enabled in php.ini)
+(One or more of these extensions may need to be enabled in php.ini)
 - **MySQL/MariaDB**
 (Other database systems are up to you)
 - **An AREDN Mesh node available over the local network**